chrisdefazio/mixed-methods-market-analysis/README.md

 # Mixed‑Methods Market Analysis

-**📊 [Executive Summary](reports/final_report.md)** — See the complete analysis results and key findings.

-Purpose: A research portfolio project that integrates quantitative (descriptives, ANOVA, OLS regression, PCA) and qualitative (term frequencies, NMF topic modeling) methods on market data and news, with a mixed‑methods synthesis and reproducible numbered notebooks.
+I analyzed a research portfolio project that integrates quantitative (descriptives, ANOVA, OLS regression, PCA) and qualitative (term frequencies, NMF topic modeling) methods on market data and news, with a mixed‑methods synthesis and reproducible numbered notebooks.
 Really just a demo for learning purposes.
 Not useful for trading in it's current state.

+## Executive Summary

+See the complete analysis results and key findings: [reports/final_report.md](reports/final_report.md)

+## Technical Guide

-## Quickstart
+### Quickstart

 1. Python 3.10+.
 2. Create and activate a virtual environment, then install: